 - PBS Parents offers recommendations for talking about events in the news with preschoolers, ages 6–8, and 9–11.

 - Common Sense Media does something similar, but breaks down the age ranges a bit differently.

 - The tips in this one are directed at people who are interacting directly with children who have survived a traumatic event.
-These guidelines are for teachers and parents in two age ranges: under 5 and age 6 and up.
+These guidelines are for teachers and parents and covers preschool to adolescence.

 Getting Back to Normal